 - Always check the gas cylinder mountings before driving.
-Stand the gas cylinders upright and close the valves. - Pull any loose straps tight. - The (high-pressure) hose to the cylinders must be checked for leaks using the leak detector every time a cylinder is changed. - The gas bottle cabinet is not suitable for storing additional items. - The stop valves on the gas cylinders must always be easily accessible. - Do not close the gas bottle cabinet's air vents. - Ensure that third parties cannot gain access to the gas bottle cabinet.
+Stand the gas cylinders upright and close the valves. - Pull any loose straps tight. - A leak detection agent must always be used to check that the control knob or hose connections to the bottle do not leak every time the bottle is replaced. - The gas bottle cabinet is not suitable for storing additional items. - The stop valves on the gas cylinders must always be easily accessible. - Do not close the gas bottle cabinet's air vents. - Ensure that third parties cannot gain access to the gas bottle cabinet.